PediaMedAI/pediamedai.github.io/content/pages/code-of-conduct/_index.md

 - Consequently, **authorship should be established early in the creation process and established openly by expressing intent to the group**; there are often parallel efforts underway in such an interconnected project and we wish to not deprive anyone of the opportunity to publish their own efforts when it appears to be a duplication or “scooped”.

-- Appropriate acknowledgement of M²LInES is expected in publications and products.
+- Appropriate acknowledgement of PediaMedAI is expected in publications and products.
 Prior to publications or any external communications, authors need to have written approval from NYU on whether our Grantor would like to be acknowledged.
 NYU will then ask them.
 If they do, the Grantor will provide the manner and wording of such acknowledgment.
 Should a publisher for an academic publication require the identification of the Grantor, you may identify them to the extent required by such publisher, as long as you give NYU at least 15 days advance notice to ask them.

 #### Scientific integrity